clclab/clc-labs/lab-1-bioaccoustics-with-praat/lab-1.md

 First, we'll create a small silence to be inserted into the \file{slit.wav} sound.

 \begin{itemize}
-\action In the Praat objects window, go to the menu "New" > "Sound" and click "Create sound from formula"
+\action In the Praat objects window, go to the menu ``New" > ``Sound" and click ``Create sound from formula"
-\action Change the value of the "Name" field to "silence".
+\action Change the value of the ``Name" field to ``silence".
 \action Adjust the end time to create a sound of about 50ms
 \action Change the sampling frequency to 22050
-\action In the formula field, type "0" (that's a zero)
+\action In the formula field, type ``0" (that's a zero)
 \action Click OK
 \action Open the View \& Edit screen for your new sound
 \action Select the entire sound (have a look a the Select menu if you run into issues)
-\action Copy it, using "Edit > Copy selection to Sound clipboard" or Ctrl-c
+\action Copy it, using ``Edit > Copy selection to Sound clipboard" or Ctrl-c
 \end{itemize}

-Now we're going to insert the silence into our recording of the word "slit".
+Now we're going to insert the silence into our recording of the word ``slit".

 \begin{itemize}
 \action Go to the View \& Edit window for the sound \file{slit.wav}
-\action Using the spectogram and waveform, find a spot in between the "s" and the "l" sound and place the cursor there
+\action Using the spectogram and waveform, find a spot in between the ``s" and the ``l" sound and place the cursor there
 \end{itemize}

 To prevent sudden jumps in the waveform, we'll want to insert our sound at a moment where the wave crosses the zero line.

 \begin{itemize}
-\action After having placed the cursor between the "s" and "l" sound, click on "Select" > "Move cursor to nearest zero crossing"
+\action After having placed the cursor between the ``s" and ``l" sound, click on ``Select" > ``Move cursor to nearest zero crossing"
-\action Now insert the silence we copied earlier by clicking "Edit" > "Paste after selection", or by pressing Ctrl-v.
+\action Now insert the silence we copied earlier by clicking ``Edit" > ``Paste after selection", or by pressing Ctrl-v.
 \ask Play the sound.
 Which word do you hear?
 \end{itemize}